Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 When the ideas have reached the level of habits you have changed.
 I think with health issues this is the understanding people should have.
 How do I change things so people adopt good habits.
 Then you have to find strategies that effectively move people to adopt those habits.

 The strategy is based on the idea that adopting the habit can be easier than convincing someone to change with the power of pure logic.
-But it is also important as habit are adopted to explain the reasoning on why the habits are important.
+But it is also important that as habits are adopted to explain the reasoning about why the habits are important.
 By understanding the role those habits play in successful health, for example, a person knows how to adapt to changing circumstances.
-And they know what are the key factors that should remain as methods are adapted over time.
+And they know what are the key factors that should remain as new methods are adapted over time.
 Explaining why 5s is valuable is important even beyond the habit.

 If you get someone to behave in a certain way to get some incentive you rarely get the change in psychology.
 They don’t adopt a new habit.
 They do something to get what you offer.
 They will continue to do it if the incentive is offered.
 If not, they stop.
 Does Rewarding Children Backfire?